Delaunay-type hypersurfaces in cohomogeneity one manifolds: Delaunay-type hypersurfaces in low dimensions

 \subsection{3D examples}

 If $\dim M=3$, then the possible groups $\G$ that act with cohomogeneity one on $M$ have dimension $2$ or $3$.
 If $\dim \G=2$, then $\G$ must be a torus acting on $S^3$ as described in Subsection~\ref{subsec:clifftori}.
-In this case, as mentioned above, we reobtain the classic rotationally symmetric Delaunay type tori in $S^3$.
-If $\dim \G=3$, then $\G=\SU(2)$ (up to cover) and the action is a rotation action on $S^3$, so both singular orbits are fixed points.
+In this case, as mentioned above, we reobtain the classical rotationally symmetric Delaunay-type tori in $S^3$.
+If $\dim \G=3$, then $\G=\SU(2)$ (up to covering) and the action is a rotation action on $S^3$, so both singular orbits are fixed points.